MaxwellVolz/intervolzdotcom/public/articles/making-this-01.md

 ## Fetching Articles in the Frontend

-In the frontend, we use a custom hook (useArticles) to fetch the articles from the backend and manage the loading state.
+In the frontend, we use a custom hook (useArticles) to fetch the articles.

+For now, we will load the articles from a local json.
+Later, we will load the articles from our backend server, but this is unnecessary complexity at this point.

 ```js
 // src/hooks/useArticles.js